luxonis/depthai-docs-website/api.md

 To upgrade your DepthAI Python API to the latest version:

-1. `cd` to your local copy of our [depthai-python-extras](https://github.com/luxonis/depthai-python-extras) repository.
+1. `cd` to your local copy of our [depthai-python-extras](https://github.com/luxonis/depthai-python-extras) repository.<br/>
 If you are using the RPi Compute edition, the repository has already been checked out to `~/Desktop/depthai-python-extras`.
 2. Pull the latest changes:
     ```
     git pull
     ```
 3. Ensure `depthai-python-extras` is available to all of your Python scripts:
     ```
-    pip install -e depthai-python-extras
+    pip install -e .
     ```